dgraph-io/dgraph/wiki/content/graphql/queries/search-filtering.md

 ### Filter a query for a range of objects with `between`

-You can also filter query results within an inclusive range of indexed and typed scalar values using the `between` keyword.
+You can filter query results within an inclusive range of indexed and typed scalar values using the `between` keyword.

 {{% notice "tip" %}}This keyword is also supported for DQL; to learn more, see